Air Source Heat Pump for a Bungalow: Why They're Ideal

 What size heat pump for a 2-bed bungalow?

 Typically 4-7 kW, depending on insulation.
-A well-insulated 2-bed bungalow might need only 4-5 kW; a poorly insulated one could need 6-7 kW.
 This is at the smaller and more affordable end of the heat pump market.

 Is a bungalow easier to heat with a heat pump than a house?

 Generally yes.
-The single-storey layout means no heat rising to upper floors, simpler pipework, and easier access for installation.
-Bungalows with good loft insulation and underfloor heating are among the easiest properties to heat efficiently with a heat pump.
+Single-storey layout means no heat rising to upper floors, simpler pipework, and easier access for installation.

 Can I get a heat pump for free with the BUS grant?